Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

-While dogs can offer valuable emotional support during labor and childbirth, it’s essential to consider individual circumstances and preferences.
-Some expectant mothers may find comfort in having their dog present during labor, while others may prefer a quieter or more controlled environment.
-It’s essential to discuss any concerns or preferences with healthcare providers and consider the dog’s temperament and behavior before deciding whether to have them present during the birth.
+While dogs can offer valuable emotional support during labor and childbirth, it’s essential to consider the safety of the newborn and parent and their individual circumstances and preferences.
+Some expectant parents may find comfort in having their dog present during labor, while others may prefer a quieter or more controlled environment.
+It’s essential to discuss any concerns, regulations, or potential risks with healthcare providers and consider the dog’s temperament and behavior before deciding whether to have them trained to be present during the birth.

 Sources